• Skip to primary navigation

 • When melted and combined, remove from heat.
 Add vanilla, almond extract (if using), cinnamon, and salt.
 Stir.

-• Add oats and almond flour.
+• Then add oats and almond flour.
 Stir well to thoroughly combine.

-• Place parchment paper (or Silpat) on a baking sheet.
-Add oat mixture and slightly spread out.
+• Add oat mixture to lined baking sheet and slightly spread out.
 (It doesn’t have to be completely spread out – keeping some together will create clusters.)

 • Bake for 10 minutes, stir, then bake for 10 more minutes.
 Remove and let cool.*